Established in 1986, MagTek is a world leader in electronic transaction technology. They produce card…

 If you’re not a big fan of numbers and statistics, then I have bad news for you.

-Analysing numbers is vital for digital marketing success.
+Analysing numbers is vital for tracking and measuring your website’s success.
 Your site’s numbers act like your compass.
 They decide what course of action you should take to propel your business forward.

 Whether you’re using Google Analytics or a WordPress plugin like Jetpack, review your site statistics monthly.